 This National Diabetes Week let us initiate conversations on the real impacts of stigma on a person’s mental and emotional wellbeing.

 Nearly 500 million people are currently living with diabetes worldwide, with 1.2 million found in Australia.
 Diabetes is, in fact, one of Australia’s fastest-growing chronic conditions.

 Living with this condition can be tough as it can affect you both physically and emotionally.

-There are many forms of stigma and there are many ways for you to experience stigma.
+There are many forms of stigma, and there are many ways for you to experience it.
 Some people have been blamed or shamed for having diabetes or any complication associated with it.
 Others may blame themselves or feel ashamed for having diabetes.

-The stigma surrounding asthma comes from the lack of understanding of the condition.
+The stigma surrounding diabetes comes from the lack of understanding of the condition.
 It is also sometimes based on negative attitudes or prejudice surrounding it.

 The early signs and symptoms of diabetes may include increased thirst, increased urination, and increased hunger.